 Artificial intelligence is a pretty big (and frequently misunderstood) discipline that incorporates a number of sub-fields, including machine learning.

-To understand what AI is (and isn’t) and its potential, it’s really important to have a broad understanding of the key concepts.
-If you get even cocktail party levels of knowledge about key topics such as machine learning, deep learning, and neural nets, you’ll already be ahead of most people.
+To understand what AI is and isn’t, as well as its potential it’s really important to have a broad understanding of the key concepts.
+If you get even cocktail party levels of knowledge about key topics such as machine learning, deep learning, and neural nets, you’ll already be ahead of many people.